Generation Restoration Roundtable 2024 in Uganda

 «How can we multiply and scale regenerative solutions?»

 As the discussion evolved, participants highlighted the effectiveness of train-the-trainer programs.
 Combined with demonstration centers and model frameworks, they can help to scale the positive impacts of regenerative solutions.
 To unfold their potential, relevant and locally supported co-creation of innovations with beneficiaries is advised.
 Research and (baseline) studies can help to better understand the circumstances of the target groups as well as the effectiveness of technologies.
 Education for the local communities and authorities is equally as important and very much needed.
 Promoting best practices requires effective documentation and information dissemination, with a focus on social media engagement.
 Building collaborations and partnerships through stakeholder mapping is essential to support a strong movement structure.
+Additionally, agricultural processes need to be rethought for further advancement.
+Regenerative agriculture means preferring OPS (open-pollinated seeds) over hybrids or GMOs (genetically modified organisms).
+Even seeds from the 1970s and 80s can still replicate themselves and multiply local seed production, contributing to self-sufficiency and the exchange of seeds among farmers and organizations.
+The group came up with the idea of a “seed production and conservation” working group.

 In order to advocate for regenerative solutions on a framing and standard-setting level, proof of concept is key.
 Hence, the question is: